Tokyo Stocks Surge, Yen Sinks As Bank Of Japan Holds Policy - UrduPoint

 Tokyo Stocks Surge, Yen Sinks As Bank Of Japan Holds Policy

-Tokyo's stock market surged, with exporters boosted by a tumbling yen after the Bank of Japan decided against further tweaking monetary policy
+Tokyo's stock market surged Wednesday, with exporters boosted by a tumbling yen after the Bank of Japan decided against further tweaking monetary policy

-London, (UrduPoint / Pakistan Point News - 18th Jan, 2023 ):Tokyo's stock market surged, with exporters boosted by a tumbling yen after the Bank of Japan decided against further tweaking monetary policy.
+London, (UrduPoint / Pakistan Point News - 18th Jan, 2023 ):Tokyo's stock market surged Wednesday, with exporters boosted by a tumbling yen after the Bank of Japan decided against further tweaking monetary policy.

-Equities elsewhere largely steadied as traders showed caution in the face of growing talk that major economies may possibly dodge recession this year as inflation cools from sky-high levels.
+Equities elsewhere struggled as traders showed caution in the face of growing talk that major economies may dodge recession this year as inflation cools from sky-high levels.

-Weak earnings Tuesday from bank titan Goldman Sachs, a jobs warning by Microsoft, and a plunge in US manufacturing data highlighted the bumpy road ahead for the world's biggest economy.
+Weak US retail sales data and 10,000 layoffs at tech giant Microsoft dampened sentiment.

 Still, hopes for China's recovery continued to provide much-needed support, with Vice Premier Liu He telling the Davos forum that growth would likely rebound this year as the country reopens after zero-Covid.

+His comments came after data showed the Chinese economy expanded last year at its slowest pace since 1976 -- excluding pandemic-hit 2020 -- but still beat forecasts.

-The news added to hopes for a global recovery after last year's pain caused by rising prices, rate hikes, China's economic woes, a spike in energy costs and the war in Ukraine.
+The news added to hopes for a global recovery after last year's pain caused by rising prices, rate hikes, China's economic woes, the war in Ukraine and the spike in energy costs that it caused.

 "Last fall, there was broad consensus that China was in the wrong place, Europe was slipping into a recession, and the Fed was ultimately caught 'wrong-footed' by very sticky inflation," said SPI Asset Management's Stephen Innes.

-"But fast-forward to these early weeks of January, and China's reopening has put the country on a path to much better growth, investors are far more optimistic about Europe's recovery, and the bane of all ills US inflation is even starting to recede."
-Oil prices continued to win support Wednesday on expectations of rising Chinese demand.
+"But fast-forward to these early weeks of January, and China's reopening has put the country on a path to much better growth, investors are far more optimistic about Europe's recovery, and the bane of all ills, US inflation, is even starting to recede." - Dollar falls against euro - Oil prices continued to win support Wednesday on expectations of rising Chinese demand.

 In foreign exchange, the yen slid one percent against the dollar.